-Option Chosen Reasons for Selecting Option Reasonable Alternatives Considered Reasons for rejecting reasonable alternatives Area C (Langley SUE) Relatively low landscape impacts, being a mixture of medium and low sensitivity to residential development Relative proximity to the provision of higher order services.
+Option Chosen Reasons for Selecting Option Reasonable Alternatives Considered Reasons for rejecting reasonable alternatives appropriate infrastructure provision.
+Uncertainties over future provision of infrastructure associated with phasing of housing delivery, particularly if development areas were not adjacent to one another.
+Cumulative impacts on higher value landscape areas, biodiversity interests and the historic environment.
+Extensions of 500 to 3,000 dwellings Pressures added to existing infrastructure, particularly roads and service provision.
+Car-reliant transport in absence of additional investment.
+Absence of opportunity to create sense of place.
+HOUSING SITE OPTIONS Area C (Langley SUE) Relatively low landscape impacts, being a mixture Area A Hill Wood Relatively greater landscape and biodiversity impacts.
+(Langley SUE) of medium and low sensitivity to residential development Relative proximity to the provision of higher order services.
 Best performance in respect of transport accessibility (by all modes of transport) sustainability (accessibility to facilities only by walking, cycling and public transport), and transport capacity (albeit with impacts on some significant junctions on the A38 and Heartlands Spine Road).
-Area A Hill Wood Relatively greater landscape and biodiversity impacts.
-Relatively poor transport accessibility (by all modes of transport) transport sustainability (accessibility to facilities only by walking, cycling and public transport), and transport capacity.
+Relatively poor transport accessibility (by all modes of transport) transport sustainability (accessibility to facilities only by walking, cycling and public transport), and transpo capacity.
 Area B West of M6 Toll Relatively greater landscape and biodiversity impacts.
-Relatively poor transport accessibility (by all modes of transport) transport sustainability (accessibility to facilities only by walking, cycling and public transport), and transport capacity.
-Area D East of Sutton Coldfield Bypass Relatively remote from existing higher order services.
-Greater reliance on car-based transport (affecting travel reduction, climate change and air quality objectives).
+Relatively poor transport accessibility (by all modes of transport) transport sustainability (accessibility to facilities only by walking, cycling and public transport), and transpo capacity.
+Area D East of Sutton Coldfield Relatively remote from existing higher order services.
+Bypass Greater reliance on car-based transport (affecting travel reduction, climate change and air quality objectives).
 Challenges associated with developing sense of place for new community with no direct connection to an existing settlement.
 Site A2 Hill Wood (bounded by Hillwood Road and Hillwood Common Road) Relatively greater landscape and biodiversity impacts.
-Relatively poor transport accessibility (by all modes of transport) transport sustainability (accessibility to facilities only by walking, cycling and public transport), and transport capacity.
+Relatively poor transport accessibility (by all modes of transport) transport sustainability (accessibility to facilities only by walking, cycling and public transport), and transportapacity.
 Site B2 West of M6 Toll (south of Tamworth Road) Relatively greater landscape and biodiversity impacts.
 Relatively poor transport accessibility (by all modes of transport) transport sustainability (accessibility to facilities only by walking, cycling and public transport), and transport capacity.
-Site C2 West of Sutton Coldfield Bypass at Walmley Similar performance to Area C but a smaller site (193ha vs 273ha) Area D (Peddimore Strategic Employment Site) Relatively limited landscape and biodiversity impacts.
+Site C2 West of Sutton Coldfield Bypass at Walmley Similar performance to Area C but a smaller site (193ha vs 273ha)

+Option Chosen Reasons for Selecting Option Reasonable Alternatives Considered Reasons for rejecting reasonable alternatives EMPLOYMENT SITE OPTIONS Area D (Peddimore Strategic Employment Site) Relatively limited landscape and biodiversity impacts.
 Proximity to motorway network offering good accessibility for intended uses.
 Area C Area C lies in relative proximity to the residential areas of Walmley with potential noise and air quality impacts.